Build from Source with Docker

 The URL for your Horizon or Meridian datasource is

 Horizon and Meridian include templates from which you can create PDF reports.
 They use an existing Grafana dashboard (see Grafana Dashboard in the main OpenNMS documentation).
-If you want to use this feature, and you are running HELM through Docker, you must complete additional configuration.
-Refer to Grafana’s Remote rendering service documentation for more information.
+If you want to use this feature, and you are running the OpenNMS Plugin for Grafana through Docker, you must complete additional configuration.
+Refer to Grafana’s remote rendering service documentation for more information.